What Is Data-Driven Marketing?

 Step 5: Go back to step 1

-The team did this with before they sent out every campaign, and it paid off big time.
+The team followed this procedure before they sent out every campaign, and it paid off big time.
 Below you’ll see a sample of all the headlines they tested.

 Their best performing email used the subject line “I will be outspent”, and generated over $2.6 million in donations.